ibkam/alx-system_engineering-devops/0x01-shell_permissions/README.md

-11.script that adds execute permission to all subdirectories 12.script that creates a directory called my_dir with permissions 751 13.script that changes the group owner to school for the file hello
+11.script that adds execute permission to all subdirectories 12.script that creates a directory called my_dir with permissions 751 13.script that changes the group owner to school for the file hello 14.script that changes the owner to vincent and the group owner to staff